What the study found

-What the researchers tested: The researchers conducted a systematic review and meta-analysis following PRISMA guidelines.
-They searched PubMed, Embase, Web of Science, and the Cochrane Library through September 25, 2025, included observational studies, and used random-effects models, sensitivity analyses, subgroup analyses, and publication-bias analyses.
+The researchers conducted a systematic review and meta-analysis following PRISMA guidelines.
+They searched PubMed, Embase, Web of Science, and the Cochrane Library through September 25, 2025, and included observational studies on periodontitis and AMI.
+Two reviewers extracted data, assessed study quality with the Newcastle–Ottawa Scale, and pooled odds ratios using a random-effects model.

 Key points

-- Publication bias was detected, but the adjusted analysis still showed a positive association.
+- Publication bias was detected, but a trim-and-fill analysis still showed a consistent association.

 Disclosure